AugurProject/augur-core/README.md

 - min/max fxp? & 1,2 or 2^64 and 2*2^64 - should probably support fxp
 - need to support categorical outcomes in consensus --- dunno if we do atm
 - #def moveEvent(event, newBranch, authorSignature):
-- can do 4%a, 10%b, 7%c, 25%d, etc. with many dimensions of scalars
-- min branch trading fee?
 - check that msg.sender is one of our function contracts
 - make data EXTERNs updatable
-- can update markets sig and addr to remove nonces

 ### Bugs:
 - what if a scalar has a .5 actual value outcome